samarthsahu2004/AII_WEB_SCRAPER/README.md

 # AI_WEB_SCRAPER
-An AI web scraper using ollama, brightdata, selenium and other libraries
+An AI web scraper using Gemini, brightdata, selenium and other libraries

 EXTRACT ALL RELEVANT INFORMATION FROM THE 'URL' AND ORGANISE IT IN A PROPER WAY Grabs the DOM content of URL.